-These restaurants mostly cater to the military personnel on the island as well as retirees and other expats from the mainland US.
+These restaurants mainly cater to the military personnel on the island and retirees and other expats from the mainland US.
 Several excellent spots serve traditional American favorites such as steaks, ribs, burgers, chowder, and more.

-With such an abundance of excellent choices to be found on Guam, you should have no trouble finding a place that satisfies any craving.
+With such an abundance of excellent choices to be found in Guam, you should have no trouble finding a place that satisfies any craving.

 Be sure to check out recent reviews and to do a bit more research if you have special dietary requirements.